GermanCodeEngineer/py-pmp-manip/docs/analyze_edit.md

 Notes:
 * All attributes are **optional**.
 Not setting an argument in initialization will lead to it being **ignored and always succeed** in `match_handler`.
 * `access_point_id` is used later, you can ignore it for now.
-* \# TODO: add example with a custom handler e.g. allow multiple opcodes or call some function.

 But we are not done with our pattern, it is still missing the requirement for the "forever" block, which contains a "if" block:
 ```python